fuersten/sun_ray/README.md

 #### If

 The `if` control structure is a simple *if* without *else* or *else if*.
-The expression has to be a logical expression that evaluates to a boolean.
+The expression has to be a relational expression that evaluates to a boolean.
 There is no automatic conversion from number to boolean.
 The *if* block has to be terminated by the `end` keyword.

 	if (n == 42)
 	  println('This is the number')